 Welcome to South Korea – a land of ancient ruins, romantic legends, natural wonders, breathtaking landscapes, and modern cities .
-It’s history dates back to more than 4,300 years and is home to one of the oldest ongoing civilizations in existence.

 South Korea is located at the south end of the Korean Peninsula, between the Sea of Japan and the Yellow Sea.
 Separated from Japan by the Korea Strait and demarcated from the state of North Korea by Korean Demilitarized Zone (DMZ), South Korea’s terrain is a mix of flat lowlands and forested mountains.
 The coasts of South Korea are rocky and jagged, with thousands of islands (mostly inhabitable) scattered off the coastline.
-South Korea is home to 50 million people who are spread across its nine provinces, concentrated in seven mega-cities.

 Largest of the metropolis, and the area most frequented by visitors, is the capital Seoul – the world’s tenth largest city, where ancient shrines nestle beneath soaring skyscrapers.
-This vibrant city, surrounded by mountains, offers hundreds of attractions and experiences, vibrant nightlife and unforgettable dining.

 Busan is the second largest city only in size to Seoul, being known for its busy port.
 The ancient attractions of Daegu and Gyeongju serve as something of a tourist attraction, along with the beautiful beaches of Jeju Island.
 Also worth a visit in South Korea is Chuncheon, Daejeon, Jeonju, Guinsa, Panmunjeom, the Seonyu Island and the sprawling Seoraksan National Park.